 4. Time to Create Your Trading Plan

 To make consistent profits, it is not enough to visualize patterns or levels on your charts.
 You’ll need to have a good trading system that has robust risk management.
 A trading plan describes the system you will use.
+A trading plan is personal to you.
+It is specific to your skills, risk tolerance and financial circumstances.
 It should at least cover:

 - Analysis type: Technical analysis, fundamental analysis, sentiment analysis